PhD Applications are now closed as of 1700 hrs GMT 9 December 2022

 Cancer Research UK PhD Application Deadlines and Processes

-The interview timeline below refers to the five 4 year PhD studentships we currently have on offer, all shortlisting and interviews for previous available studentships have taken place and studentships filled.
+The interview timeline below refers to the eight 4 year PhD studentships we currently have on offer, all shortlisting and interviews for previous available studentships have taken place and studentships filled.

 • Please complete all sections of the application form in full